 Overview of Kentucky Taxes

-Property taxes in in Kentucky are relatively low.
-The typical homeowner in Kentucky pays just $1,382 annually in property taxes, around half the national median.
-The state’s average effective property tax rate is 0.80%.
+Property taxes in Kentucky are relatively low.
+The typical homeowner in Kentucky pays just $1,611 annually in property taxes, nearly 50% less than the national median.
+As a percentage, the median property tax bill is equal to 0.71% of the median home value.

 - About This Answer